Hugo Black: Voting rights

 No right is more precious in a free country than that of having a voice in the election of those who make the laws under which, as good citizens, we must live.
 Other rights, even the most basic, are illusory if the right to vote is undermined.
 Our Constitution leaves no room for classification of people in a way that unnecessarily abridges this right.

 — --Justice Black – on the right to vote as the foundation of democracy in Wesberry v.
 Sanders (1964).

 Black was one of the Supreme Court's foremost defenders of the "one man, one vote" principle.
 He delivered the opinion of the court in Wesberry v.
 Sanders (1964), holding that the Constitution required congressional districts in any state to be approximately equal in population.
 He concluded that the Constitution's command "that Representatives be chosen 'by the People of the several States' means that as nearly as is practicable one man's vote in a congressional election is to be worth as much as another's".
 Likewise, he voted in favor of Reynolds v.
 Sims (1964), which extended the same requirement to state legislative districts on the basis of the equal protection clause.

 At the same time, Black did not believe that the equal protection clause made poll taxes unconstitutional.
 During his first term on the court, he participated in a unanimous decision to uphold Georgia's poll tax in the case of Breedlove v.
 Suttles.
 Then, twenty-nine years later, he dissented from the court's ruling in Harper v.
-Virginia Board of Elections (1966), invalidating the use of the poll tax as a qualification to vote, in which Breedlove was overturned.
+Virginia State Board of Elections (1966), invalidating the use of the poll tax as a qualification to vote, in which Breedlove was overturned.
 He criticized the court for exceeding its "limited power to interpret the original meaning of the Equal Protection Clause" and for "giving that clause a new meaning which it believes represents a better governmental policy".
 He also dissented from Kramer v.
 Union Free School District No. 15 (1969), in which a majority struck down a statute that prohibited registered voters from participating in certain school district elections unless they owned or rented real property in their local school district, or were parents or guardians of children attending the public schools in the district.